Cemetery records | National Library of Australia (NLA)

 Church registers

-Parish registers for this Diocese and others are available on microfilm in the SAG Parish Register collection.
-You can access these registers in Library’s Newspapers and Family History zone.
+Parish registers for this diocese and others are available on microfilm in the Society of Australian Genealogist (SAG) Parish Register collection.
+You can access these registers in the Newspapers and Family History zone

 Key records include: